svgdotjs/svg.js/README.md

 # svg.js

-A lightweight (3.5k gzipped) library for manipulating SVG.
+A lightweight library for manipulating SVG.

 Svg.js is licensed under the terms of the MIT License.

+The base library is 2.7k gzipped, with all bells and whistles just under 5k.

 ## Usage